nhho/MiniJavaScanner/README.md

 ## Usage

 The following commands assume `java`, `javac` and `javacc` can be directly excuted on the command line.
+If you are using Windows, you can directly excute `run.bat` to test.

 1. `javacc Asgn1.jj`